 Reporting an injury to your employer is not the same as filing a claim for compensation with us.
 You have up to 12 months to file a claim for compensation with us, but we recommend you do so as soon as possible.

-If you wish to file a claim for compensation, read the information and complete the form on our claims process page.
+If you wish to file a claim for compensation, read the information and complete the form on the claims process page.
 If your claim is specific to hearing loss, follow our process for hearing loss claims.

 It is an offence under the Workers’ Compensation Act for anyone to discourage you from making a claim for compensation.